 Some Northwood curricula require an internship before completion of requirements for the Bachelor of Business Administration degree and the BBA/MBA program.
-The Career Services Center has a dedicated Internship Coordinator who works closely with curriculum chairs, employers, and students to aid in completion of this requirement, including the addition of new employer partnerships every academic year.
+Career Services Center staff work closely with curriculum chairs, employers, and students to aid in the completion of this requirement, including adding new employer partnerships every academic year.